Estimating False Alarm Rates of Sub-Dominant Quasi-normal Modes in GW190521: Statistical significance of the Kerr analysis

 Knowing what amplitude and phase to use for each mode requires detailed knowledge of the pre-merger conditions, which are not easily discernible for events like GW190521 in which the pre-merger signal is short and difficult to observe.
 Furthermore, models mapping pre-merger properties to post-merger quasi-normal modes (QNMs) are limited for highly precessing systems, particularly those with large ($\gtrsim 2$) mass ratios.
 For these reasons, even when assuming a Kerr model for the post-merger signal, we use uniform priors on the phases and relative amplitudes of the sub-dominant modes with respect to the dominant mode.

 Using such broad priors on amplitude and phase makes the analysis susceptible to overfitting.
 In principle, all modes are present in the signal.
 However, the vast majority of these modes are negligible compared to the dominant mode.
-For the types of signals detectable by the current generation of detectors, we expect only a few fundamental modes to have amplitudes that are at most $O(10\%)$ of the dominant mode's \cite{Berti:2016lat,Cabero:2019zyt}.
-A signal model that contains more than a few modes with such broad priors is effectively unphysical, as it is more likely to fit to noise elements rather than signal (assuming the signal is sufficiently close to GR).
+For the types of signals detectable by the current generation of detectors, we expect only a few fundamental modes to have amplitudes that are at most $O(10\%)$ of the dominant mode's \cite{Berti:2016lat,Cabero:2019zyt,Zhu:2023fnf}.
+A signal model that contains more than a few modes that have broad amplitude priors is effectively unphysical (assuming the signal is sufficiently close to GR), and would yield lower Bayes factors due to Occam's razor.
 To give meaningful results, the signal model should only include the \emph{observable} modes, not the possible ones.

 As with the agnostic analysis, the Kerr analysis also needs to determine when the observable modes are present.
 Before the merger the QNM model is not valid -- there is not a single perturbed black hole at this point.
 During the merger there may be non-linear components to the signal and/or significant contributions from overtones.
 Too late after the merger, and the signal will have damped away too much to make anything but the dominant mode observable.